orels1/shaders.orels.sh/src/pages/docs/toon/v2/index.md

 - Enable Specular: Enables the specular effect
 - Specular Map: Controls various specular properties of the material.
 Will be multiplied by the respective values from sliders below
+- By default it uses the following channels for different parameters, which can be edited by their respective dropdowns
   - Red Channel: Controls the intensity of specular
   - Green Channel: Controls the amount of specular albedo tint (makes the specular more metallic)
   - Blue Channel: Controls the roughness of the material when applying specular